maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 In software, a _container_ is a data-structure that stores a multitude of elements.
 Prime examples are a list of integers, or a tree of identifiers.
-One operation that is typically required from a container it to loop over all elements.
+One operation that is typically required from a container, is to loop over all elements.
 Such a container is than called _iterable_.

-In python, if an object `iterable` (a container) is iterable we can ask it for an _iterator_ by calling `iter(iterable)`.
+In python, if an object `iterable` (a container) is iterable, we can ask it for an _iterator_ by calling `iter(iterable)`.

 ```python